Q: Is it safe for foreigners to buy property in Panama?

 A: Yes.
-There is a law called the “preferential interest law”, which offers special low, partially government subsidized interest rates for first time buyers on new residential properties up to $120,000.
+There is a law called the “preferential interest law”, which offers special low, partially government subsidized interest rates for first time buyers on new residential properties.
 Contact Us for details.

 Q: How much do property appraisals cost in Panama?

 A: Property appraisals in Panama are generally around 0.015% of the value, depending on the particular property.
 For example, a simple 3 bedroom home in Panama City would probably cost around $200 to $250, however, a 300 acre farm located in the interior of Panama, with 2 homes, barn, horses, cattle, and other property improvements could cost $1,000 or more for an appraisal due to the complexity of the appraisal as well as the transportation costs and time frame involved.